Homotopy Hubbard Trees for post-singularly finite exponential maps: Introduction

-This project goes back to the Bachelor's thesis of the second named author \cite{R}.\\ \textit{Acknowledgements.} We would like to thank Mikhail Hlushchanka, Russell Lodge, Dzmitry Dudko, Bernhard Reinke, John Hubbard, and Lasse Rempe-Gillen for helpful discussions and comments.\\
+\textit{Acknowledgements.} We would like to thank Mikhail Hlushchanka, Russell Lodge, Dzmitry Dudko, Bernhard Reinke, John Hubbard, and Lasse Rempe for helpful discussions and comments.
+We would like to thank the anonymous referee for some helpful comments regarding the presentation.\\

-\textit{Notation and terminology.} The complex plane is denoted by $\C$ and the Riemann sphere by $\CC$.
+\textit{Notation and terminology.} The complex plane is denoted by $\complex$ and the Riemann sphere by $\CC$.
 We denote the trace of a curve $g$ by $\Tr(g)$.
 An \emph{arc} is a simple (injective) curve and a \emph{Jordan curve} is a simple closed curve.
 A \emph{(pre-)periodic point} is a point that is either periodic or preperiodic under iteration of the map under consideration.
-We use the term `preperiodic' in the sense of `strictly preperiodic', i.e.\ excluding the periodic case.
+We use the term `preperiodic' in the sense of `strictly preperiodic', i.e., excluding the periodic case.